 During our travels in Africa, we had pretty poor people experiences.
 Of course these types of experiences are very personal and change from trip to trip, but in our time on the continent, we had a hard time connecting with the local, African population.
 Luckily, when we crossed the border and entered Mozambique, this all changed.
 The people here were friendly, genuine and rarely treated us like rich “Mazungus”.
 We were able to talk with the locals and they always smiled and said hello.

-Again, in the rest of Africa, we weren’t very satisfied with the food, but the minute we came to Mozambique there was a noticeable change in the flavor of the cuisine.
+Again, in many parts of Africa, we weren’t very satisfied with the food, but the minute we came to Mozambique there was a noticeable change in the flavor of the cuisine.
 Finally we could look forward to our meals again and really indulge in the local cuisine.

 Hearing African choirs sing hymns with such passion and harmony is a real African experience.
 We’re not religious people, but we still suggest a visit to at least one Mozambique church, where you can hear this amazing and melodic music ring from the tiny rock chapels.
 Even if you don’t go to a church, the Mozambicans love to sing everywhere they go!